demisto/content/Packs/Kafka/Integrations/KafkaV3/README.md

 ### kafka-fetch-partitions
 ***
-Fetch partitions for a topic.
+Fetches partitions for a topic.

 #### Base Command